 Both beautiful breeds, the Australian Cattle Dog and Bernese Mountain Dog make this designer dog a gorgeous cross with a high intellect.

 The Bernese Cattle dogs are easy to train but need plenty of physical and mental stimulation.

 With the right attention, this cross will be a friendly companion that is affectionate to everyone, including children.

-This Basset Hound mix is a very attractive hybrid dog with a dabbled coat and floppy ears.
-These dogs will have a strong muscular build and need lots of exercises.
+The Basset Heeler is a very attractive hybrid dog with a dabbled coat and floppy ears.
+These dogs will have a strong muscular build and need lots of exercise.